 School Health Services Implementation

-In 1987, Nigeria adopted a comprehensive National health policy which accepted Primary Healthcare (PHC) as the foundation of this policy and the principal method of ensuring the provision of health for all their citizen by the year 2000 and beyond.
+In 1987, Nigeria adopted a comprehensive National health policy which accepted Primary Healthcare (PHC) as the foundation of this policy and the principal method of ensuring the provision of health for all their citizens by the year 2000 and beyond.
 (Bravema & Tarimo 1994).

 An ideal primary school setting consist of health appraisal services, health education, emergency health services ,referral health counselling services, prevention and control measures for communicable disease (Fajewony $ Afolabi, 1993; Ejifugha, 1988; Olowajo, 1988 & Demetin, 1981).
 Health services in the school have been described by some as either non-existent or when they are available, the scope is limited to the presence of first aid boxes that do not contain much (Akpu & lgbinoghene 1987).